himmAllRight/himmAllRight-source/content/post/setting-up-tmuxinator.md

 tmuxinator start Website
 ```

 ## Manage

 All of the tmuxinator profile templates are stored at `~/.config/tmuxinator`,
 which means they can easily be copied to a new machine, or even
 saved/maintained in source control.

 ## Conclusion
+So that's it.
+While scripting my own method was a good bash exercise and helped
+me learn the details of `tmux` a little bit better, I ultimately think that
+`tmuxinator` is the way to go when using tmux to work on several projects, even
+across multiple machines.
+If you still haven't tried `tmux`...
+I still highly
+recommend it!